Key Takeaways

 Nashville-Specific Pricing Factors

-Neighborhood Demand: Homes in The Gulch, Germantown, 12 South, or East Nashville command the high end (80-85%) because of strong investor demand.
-Homes in Antioch, Madison, or Hermitage typically see 70-75%.
+Neighborhood Demand: Homes in The Gulch, Germantown, 12 South, or East Nashville often see the strongest offers thanks to steady buyer demand.
+Homes in Antioch, Madison, or Hermitage are priced from the same local market data.

 Property Condition: Move-in ready homes get higher offers.
 Homes needing new roofs, foundation work, or full renovations see lower offers to account for repair costs.